gamebackup/gamebackup.github.io/successor-guide.md

 - **update notification** — fetches raw GitHub index.html every 10 minutes, compares version meta tag (the meta tag is near the top of the index.html code)
 - **settings modal** — tab cloaking picker, offline game preloader, volume, changelog, danger zone stuff
 - **offline play system** — lets users select up to 5 games at a time to cache via the service worker
+- **an unholy amount of spaghetti code** — good luck with all that spaghetti

 ### `style.css` (makes the site pretty)
 Dark theme with neon pink accent (#e61587).
 Glitch text on the title.
 Particle canvas overlay.
 Settings modal with frosted glass.
 Responsive at 600px.